The Nordic Culture Fund has a network of partners in the Nordic countries.

 You can contact our partners to learn more about Nordic co-operation and how to apply for funding from the Nordic Culture Fund.
 They can also help you with project development.
 Our partners hold occasional workshops on how to apply for project funding from the Nordic Culture Fund and other Nordic bodies.

-Nordic Culture Point is a Nordic Council of Ministers body.
-It has three main areas of activity.
-It acts as a secretariat for four Nordic funding programmes: the Culture and Arts Programme; the Nordic-Baltic Mobility Programme for Culture, KreaNord; and NORDBUK.
+Nordic Culture Point is a Nordic Council of Ministers body and it has three primary functions.
+It acts as a secretariat for four Nordic grant programmes which are conducted within the framework of the Nordic Council of Ministers: the Culture and Arts Programme, the Nordic-Baltic Mobility Programme for Culture, Volt, and NORDBUK.
 It runs a cultural centre and library in the centre of Helsinki, spreading knowledge of and stimulating interest in Nordic culture and languages in Finland.
-It also raises the profile of Nordic culture internationally.
+It also raises the profile of Nordic cultural cooperation internationally.

 Nordic House in Reykjavik is a culture and knowledge centre and a creative meeting place that serves as a link between Iceland and the other Nordic countries.